duskynumber5/3CG/README.md

 A list of the programming patterns used, with a brief description of how you used them and why.

 ### FEEDBACK

 A list of people who gave you feedback on your code of helped you think through your code architecture in discussion sections, the feedback they gave you, and how you adjusted your code to it.

-Have at least 3 people on this list.
-You have to have at least two new people on your list for each project.
+Kayla Nguyn
+Comments:
+Adjustments:

+Killian Peters
+Comments: Cards look like they're "glowing" even when they are not grabbable.
+Adjustments: I added a black overlay to cards in the player's hand that are not grabbable.

+Joseph Cortez
+Comments: The board was really spread out and there was a lot of dead space.
+Adjustments: I made the screen size smaller for now to decrease the dead space.

 ### POSTMORTEM